mprakashcoder/spring-boot-logging/README.md

 -->Once application started, please check the logs.<br>
 -->Open http://localhost:8088 in browser, you will see Greeting demo page.
 Put your name and get greetings.<br>
 -->Now, open http://localhost:8089/log in browser.
 Check the message and logs.<br>
+-->Now, openhttp://localhost:8089/actuator in browser.
+Check the message and logs.<br>
 -->Please change the log level configuration in the application.properties for logging.level.root and re-run.
 You will find the difference of log level.